jteickholt/Project2_Team7/README.md

 #### Description:  We created an interactive dashboard that allowed the uses to view some key informaton about a chosen city in the United States.
 To make the interaction more manageable, we allow the user to first choose the state that they are interested in through a standard drop-down list.
 Based on the state chosen, a second drop-down is populated with the cities available for that state.
 This drop-down is searchable, so the user can type the first letter of the city to quickly find the city of interest.
 We originally had planned to allow the user to view state or city data, but we eventually decided to focus on just displaying the city.
 We did process state data, so you will see a table for that in our database.
 Below is a quick description of how this project met the project requirements.
 Our original proposal is included at the very bottom of this readme.

 1. We input data from the Census American Community Survey from csv files at the city and state level.
-We also obtained weather data though webscraping at the state level only, as it was not easily available at the city level.
+Here is the link for Census files https://www.census.gov/data/tables.html.
+We also obtained weather data though webscraping at the state level only.
+Here is the link to the site https://www.usclimatedata.com/.
 This data was processed and then output to a PostgreSQL datebase.
 The data from the database was then accessed by a Flask application, which had several routes and published the necessary data in a JSON format.

 2. We created an interactive dashboard using the data from the Flask application and javascript code.
 The visualizations on the page update based on the city chosen.